ScottLogic/practitioners-guides/_pages/technical-presentations.md

 * Worse still, they’ll be able to read faster than you talk, meaning they’ll get to the end of the slide then have to mentally back-track when their focus returns to you.
 * And worse again, they might not be able to read the slide at all because the font size is so small to accommodate all the words

-To stop people reading ahead and loosing focus on the presenter, some people favour presentation slides that reveal one bullet point at a time, which isn’t a bad solution.
+To stop people reading ahead and losing focus on the presenter, some people favour presentation slides that reveal one bullet point at a time, which isn’t a bad solution.
 However, it is better to minimise the content of your slides so that there is simply very little text and little to distract the audience from you!

 A trick you could use is to replace your bullet points with questions that you answer.
 For example, if you want to describe the role you have in a team, rather than have a slide with three bullet points describing the role, replace them with a question “how would I describe my role in the team?”